-The NPD Group has point-of-sale (POS) and consumer information required for understanding the where, who, and why behind what’s selling in stores.
-And now with enhanced weekly and Geo-Level information, businesses in the home marketplace can use our information to analyze promotional effectiveness, determine optimal marketing opportunities, and more.
+The NPD Group has the point-of-sale (POS) and consumer information required for understanding the where, who, and why behind what’s selling in stores.
+And with enhanced weekly and Geo-Level information, businesses in the home marketplace can use our insights and solutions to analyze promotional effectiveness, determine optimal marketing opportunities, and more.

 Tracking and Premium Services

 Guide critical business decisions.
-Companies inform their pricing and marketing strategies by using retail sales data in a wide range of housewares and appliance categories.
-Information covers all key distribution channels, including online sales, using national data from our Retail Tracking service.
+Companies inform their pricing and marketing strategies by using retail sales data in a wide range of home and housewares categories.
+Information covers all key distribution channels, including online sales, using national data from our Retail Tracking Service.

 Weekly Retail Tracking